-A settlement agreement (previously called a compromise agreement) is a legally binding contract that is used to settle employment disputes.
-It will typically involve you agreeing not to bring any tribunal or court claims against your employer in exchange for an agreed sum of money and/or an agreed reference or benefits.
+It will typically involve the employee agreeing not to bring any Tribunal or other court claims against their employer in exchange for an agreed sum of money and/or an agreed reference or benefits.
 A Settlement Agreement can also be used where employment is ongoing but both parties want to settle a dispute which has arisen between them.

 What terms are usually contained in the settlement agreement?